 Seasonal vegetables are an important part of Indian food.
 If you are looking for ideas to cook vegetables in Indian style then the following Indian vegetable recipes are worth trying:

 If you try any of my recipes, please rate ⭐⭐⭐⭐⭐ it on the recipe card and also leave your feedback in the comments section below.
 You can also follow me on Facebook, Pinterest, Instagram, and subscribe to my youtube channel.

 Bharwan bhindi-stuffed okra

-- Wash and nicely pat dry the okra.
-Make sure that there is no water on okra.
+- Wash and pat dry okra.
 You can keep them folded in a kitchen paper towel for an hour.

 - Remove the head and pointed tips of okra and make a vertical slit on them.

-- In a bowl mix all the spices, salt and 2 tbsp mustard oil to prepare the stuffing,
+- In a bowl mix all the spices and salt.

 - Slightly open the slit of every okra and fill around ¼ to ½ a teaspoon of spice mix inside them, depending upon the size of okra.